-So we’ve got challenges to address in terms of actually accessing the minds of people who are doing this.
-You sort of alluded to it just now, but what are the remaining big questions?
-Like, what are people most actively debating in terms of when, why how?
+So we’ve we’ve got challenges to address in terms of actually accessing the minds of people who are doing this.
+You sort of alluded to it just now.
+But what are the word of the remaining like big questions like, What are what are people most actively debating in terms of when?
+Why, how?
 What’s the big unknowns in word of mouth right now?
+Yeah,

 Jake Teeny: 26:27

-Yeah, you know, because word of mouth is, as we’ve been discussing, can be tricky to study in the lab, it’s a little bit of random scatterplot of what has been studied and what is being studied.
-So I wouldn’t say there’s any one big burning kind of question that is driving word of mouth researchers.
-Right now, I’d say there’s a big trend to analyzing big data and then trying to replicate some of the effects they find they’re in the lab.
-But one area I think we’ll see start to emerge is how consumers perceive other consumers in engaging in word of mouth?
+you know, because word of mouth is, as we’ve been discussing, can be tricky to study in the lab.
+It’s a little bit of random scatter plot of what has been studied in what is being studied.
+So I wouldn’t say there’s any one big burning kind of question.
+Ah, that is driving word of mouth researchers.
+Right now, I’d say there’s a big trend to and the analyzing big data and then trying to replicate some of the effects they find they’re in the lab, but one area I think we’ll see, start to emerge is how consumers perceive other consumers and engaging in word of mouth.
 So when we share about a movie we really like with somebody, we oftentimes don’t share it with anybody.
 We share with the specific set of people, at least in person to person conversations.
-So what about the perception of these other consumers leads someone to share word of mouth with them?
-Most of the work is focused on the individual consumer’s own attitudes and beliefs and how those contribute to sharing word of mouth.
+So what about the perception of these other consumers?
+Lead someone to share word of mouth with them.
+Most of the work is focused on the individual consumers own attitudes and beliefs and what?
+How those contribute to sharing word of mouth.
 But word of mouth is always an interpersonal interaction.
-So how do our perceptions of others and their attitudes in their beliefs inform who and how we engage in word of mouth?
+So how do our perceptions of others and their attitudes in their beliefs and form who and how we engage in word of mouth

 Andy Luttrell: 27:47

-Are these big open questions or are these the questions you’re looking at right now?
+are These are these big open questions?
+Are these the questions you’re looking at right now?